+Annual Procurement Code Review; annual report.
+The board shall annually review the JEA procurement code and other documents and directives relevant to procurement.
+The board shall prepare a report to the council and mayor summarizing the procurement contracts awarded each fiscal year.
+Such annual report shall contain at a minimum the following information:

+The number of contracts entered into by JEA for each fiscal year;

+A detailed listing of all contracts categorized by service type (e.g., construction, engineering, supplies, professional);

+A brief description of each contract containing the contractor name, contract amount and procurement method used;

+The number of JSEB contracts categorized by service type (e.g., construction, engineering, supplies, professional);

+The number of bid protests for each fiscal year and the outcome of each protest (i.e., whether JEA prevailed); and

+Such other information as may be determined by the Council Finance Committee.

 Section 21.10. - Execution of instruments; examination of claims; funding through revenue bonds or revenue certificates.

 All instruments in writing necessary to be signed by JEA shall be executed by the chairperson and secretary or assistant secretary, or by such officer, agent or employee of JEA as it may by resolution designate.
 JEA shall provide for the examination of all payrolls, bills, and other claims and demands against JEA to determine before the same are paid that they are duly authorized, in proper form, correctly computed, legally due and payable, and that JEA has funds on hand to make payment.
 Funds on hand to make payment shall be deemed to have been provided when revenue bonds or revenue certificates of JEA (or notes issued in anticipation thereof) to finance the acquisition and construction of plants and facilities for the production and/or transmission of electricity, the production and transmission of water, the transmission and treatment of wastewater and the transmission of natural gas, costing in excess of $10,000,000.00 have been duly authorized as provided in this article whereupon JEA may enter into instruments in writing for the acquisition and construction of such plants and facilities and may sell such revenue bonds or revenue certificates (or notes issued in anticipation thereof) in the manner provided in this article in installments to provide funds as obligations of JEA under such instruments in writing become due.